camera info

 ISO – Start with ISO 1600 – 3200.
 This is a common starting point, and you will adjust from here.

-Aperture – Depth of field isn’t critical in these shots, but letting the light into the camera is; therefore, you should shoot wide open.
-If the depth of field is essential to you, try not to go too high. (wide open =the lowest aperture your camera will allow).
+Aperture—Depth of field isn’t critical in these shots, but letting light into the camera is; therefore, you should shoot wide open.
+If the depth of field is essential to you, try not to go too high.
+(Wide open =the lowest aperture your camera will allow.)
 You will have to increase the ISO, which will give you digital noise.

-Some white balance suggests; when in live view mode, you can change your white balance settings and see what it will look like.
-You can shoot in shade or cloud mode as a standard setting and adjust things later.
+Some white balance suggestions: When in live view mode, you can change your white balance settings and see what they look like.
+You can also shoot in shade or cloud mode as a standard setting and adjust things later.

 See our Night Photography Information.